James Donato

-James Joseph Donato (born July 29, 1960) is a United States district judge of the United States District Court for the Northern District of California.
+James Joseph Donato (born in 1960) is an American attorney and judge.
+He has served as United States district judge of the United States District Court for the Northern District of California since 2014.

-Biography
+Early life and education

-Donato was born on July 29, 1960, in Pasadena, California.
+Donato was born in 1960, in Pasadena, California.
 He received a Bachelor of Arts degree in 1983 from the University of California, Berkeley.
-He received an Artium Magister degree in 1984 from Harvard University.
+He received a Master of Arts degree in 1984 from Harvard University.
 He received a Juris Doctor in 1988 from Stanford Law School, where he was an executive board member of the Stanford Law Review.

+Early career

-Donato served as a law clerk for Judge Procter Ralph Hug Jr. on the United States Court of Appeals for the Ninth Circuit from 1988 to 1989.
-From 1990 to 1993, he was an associate at the law firm of Morrison & Foerster LLP.
+Donato served as a law clerk for Judge Procter Ralph Hug Jr. of the United States Court of Appeals for the Ninth Circuit from 1988 to 1989.
+From 1990 to 1993, he was an associate at the law firm of Morrison & Foerster LLP in San Francisco.
 He served as a deputy city attorney in the San Francisco City Attorney's Office from 1993 to 1996.
 He served as a partner at Cooley LLP from 1996 to 2009.

 From 2009 to 2014 he served as a litigation partner in the San Francisco office of Shearman & Sterling LLP.
 His practice concentrated on antitrust litigation and class action lawsuits.
 He is a past president of the Bar Association of San Francisco.

 Federal judicial service

+Nomination

 On June 20, 2013, President Barack Obama nominated Donato to serve as a United States District Judge of the United States District Court for the Northern District of California, to the seat vacated by Judge James Ware, who retired on August 31, 2012.
 His nomination was submitted to the Senate Judiciary Committee.

 Donato's nomination hearing was held on September 11, 2013, before the committee.
 On October 31, 2013, Donato was unanimously reported out of the committee.
 On February 12, 2014, Senate Majority Leader Harry Reid filed for cloture on Donato's nomination.
-On Tuesday February 25, 2014, the Senate voted 55–42 to invoke cloture on Donato's nomination, with 1 senator voted present.
+On February 25, 2014, the United States Senate invoked cloture on Donato’s nomination by a 55–42 vote, with 1 senator voted present.
 Later that day the nomination was confirmed by a 90–5 vote.
 Donato received his judicial commission on February 26, 2014.